 Participating organizations make matching contributions equal to 100% of the first 3% of eligible compensation deferred, plus 50% of the next 2% of eligible compensation deferred for eligible lay employees and priests.
-The maximum employer contribution for the year ended December 31, 2017 and 2016, was 4% of eligible compensation.
+The maximum employer contribution for the years ended December 31, 2019 and 2018 was 4% of eligible compensation.
 Eligibility for employer contributions requires that lay employees must complete one year of service (defined as one continuous 12-month period during which the employee worked 1,000 hours).